Gheorghe Gruia

-Gheorghe Gruia Marinescu (October 2, 1940 – December 9, 2015) was a Romanian handball player, coach and sports official.
-Born in Bucharest, Gruia won the gold medal in the 1964 World Handball Championship and the 1970 World Championship.
-In the 1972 Summer Olympics he won the bronze medal with the Romanian team and become the top scorer of the competition with 37 goals.
+Gheorghe Gruia Marinescu (October 2, 1940 – December 9, 2015) was a Romanian handball player, coach, and sports official.
+Born in Bucharest, Gruia won two gold medals in the 1964 World Handball Championship and the 1970 World Championship.
+In the 1972 Summer Olympics, he won the bronze medal with Romania and became the top scorer of the competition with 37 goals.
 He played as a right back and spent his entire professional career with Steaua Bucharest.

 The International Handball Federation named him in 1992 "The Greatest Handball Player of All Times".

-Gruia resided in Mexico City, Mexico since 1978, where he worked as a coach and an official in this sport and is credited with popularizing this sport in the country.
+Gruia resided in Mexico City, Mexico, since 1978, where he worked as a coach and an official in the sport and is credited with popularizing the sport in the country.

+His daughter, Andreea, is a former Mexican telenovela actress known for her roles in Spanish language telenovelas on Televisa.

-He died on December 9, 2015, in Mexico City following a heart attack.
+Gruia died on December 9, 2015, in Mexico City following a heart attack.
 Gruia is considered the 'father of handball' in Mexico.

-His daughter, Andreea, is a Mexican former telenovela actress who is known for playing in Spanish language telenovelas on Televisa.